tensorflow/docs/site/en/api_docs/api_docs/python/tf/FIFOQueue.md

 the given queue.
 Subsequent `enqueue` and `enqueue_many` operations will fail.
 Subsequent `dequeue` and `dequeue_many` operations will continue to succeed if sufficient elements remain in the queue.
-Subsequent `dequeue` and `dequeue_many` operations that would block will fail immediately.
+Subsequently dequeue and dequeue_many operations that would otherwise block waiting for more elements (if close hadn't been called) will now fail immediately.

 If `cancel_pending_enqueues` is `True`, all pending requests will also be canceled.